 I grew up in Pennsylvania, in a town that straddled the void between old-fashioned farm values and metropolitan growth.
 I participated in rodeos from the age of 4 and I’ve never looked backed.
 In addition to horses, I was an avid reader and student.
 I knew before I graduated high school that I wanted to be a teacher, especially a history teacher.

 After graduating, I attended Montana State University while competing on their rodeo team.
 In 2011 I was a member of the CNFR national champion women’s team.
-I graduated with a Bachelor of Secondary Education (Social Studies Broadfield) and a Bachelor of History in 2014.
+I graduated with a Bachelor of Science in Secondary Education (Social Studies Broad Field) and a Bachelor of Arts in History in 2014.
 I completed my internship in Glasgow High School and I really enjoyed teaching on the high school level.

 In 2015 I moved to Saskatchewan.
 I enjoy helping out on my husband’s family’s ranch, barrel racing, reading and crafting.
-I am currently substitute teaching while working towards certification in Saskatchewan.
+I have accepted a full-time position in a nearby rural school, teaching a variety of subjects for grades nine through twelve.
 I enjoy the adventure that each day brings and I love the small school atmosphere!
+It allows me to truly get to know my students and focus instruction on their needs and interests.

-I am the proud “fur mom” of three horses: Jellybean, Buzz and Belle (respectively, pictured right).
+I am the proud “fur mom” of three horses and one Gorgi: Jellybean, Buzz and Belle (respectively, pictured right), and Gracie.
 They each have their own distinctive personalities and keep me on my toes!